 Certain drugs can speed up the rate that the body expels the tissue.
 When a drug is given for this purpose, it is called medication evacuation.
 Unless there is a strong reason not to use it, misoprostol is the drug of choice for medication evacuation.
 It is the drug of choice because it is relatively inexpensive and safe.
 It may be given orally, under the tongue, or placed in the vagina, depending on the type of miscarriage.
 Other drugs used for medication evacuation include methotrexate or tamoxifen, but they do not appear to be any better than misoprostol.

 It is important to note that medication evacuation does not necessarily mean the tissue will be expelled immediately.
 In one study of women who used misoprostol for medication evacuation, 71% had fully expelled the tissue within 3 days and 84% by 8 days.
 For the remaining 16% of women, the misoprostol did not expel the tissue within four weeks of taking the drug.

-The most definitive way to remove remaining tissue after an inevitable, incomplete, or missed miscarriage is through surgical evacuation.
-As the name suggests, a surgical evacuation is a surgical procedure to remove the remaining tissue from the uterus.
+The most definitive way to remove remaining tissue after an inevitable, incomplete or missed miscarriage is through surgical evacuation.
+As the name suggests, surgical evacuation is a surgical procedure to remove the remaining tissue from the uterus.
 The surgical procedure has many names—dilation and curettage, dilation and evacuation, and evacuation and curettage—but the process is the same.
-The cervix is dilated and tissue is removed with vacuum or surgical instruments.
+The cervix is dilated and tissue is removed with a vacuum or surgical instrument.
 The procedure is performed under anesthesia, either general anesthesia (the woman is unconscious) or, more commonly, with conscious sedation and a nerve block to deaden the pain.
 Most surgical evacuations are performed in an operating room, but some doctors may perform the procedure in the clinic.
-In either case, the procedure is same day surgery; no hospitalization is required.
+In either case, the procedure is same-day surgery; no hospitalization is required.